HGStyle/GeometryDashGJP/README.md

 Credits to Cvolton (https://github.com/Cvolton/) with his repository `GMDprivateServer` at https://github.com/Cvolton/GMDprivateServer

+Credits to Geometry Dash Documentation Team for XOR cipher and Base64 encode functions.
+Unofficial Geometry Dash Docs by them at https://docs.gdprogra.me/#/

 Credits to me (i've converted the PHP code of @tildeman to Python code).